philip82148/cpp-dump/README.md

 This library has the following features:

-- Prints string representations of a wide variety of types to the standard error output (std::clog).
+- Prints string representations of a wide variety of types to the standard error output (or other configurable outputs).
 This includes multidimensional arrays, (multi)maps, and (multi)sets, and even complex numbers, error objects, etc.
 - Automatically indents so that the output fits into the maximum line width.
 - Customizable output color.
 - The file name, line, and function name can also be attached to the log output.